This white paper addresses the following openfunds fields:

 Assume a portfolio consisting of stocks, bonds, cash, and funds.
 There might be a need to look through the fund into its single investments as they might complement or overlap with the portfolio’s direct investments.
 Private banks might want to provide that look through to their clients to provide an improved transparency.

-ESG, ‘Environmental, Social, and Governance’ purposes might also require that information as an investor might want to know the ultimate investment for his own ESG analysis.
-(However, fund companies usually provide ESG data for their funds, which gives a good, but summarized ESG insight of their single funds.)
+ESG, ‘Environmental, Social, and Governance’ purposes also require that information, as investors might want to know the ultimate investment for their own ESG analysis.
+Very often, fund companies already provide ESG data on an aggregated level for their funds, which gives a good, but summarized ESG insight into their single funds.
+Yet, for risk purposes, certain investors have the need to drill down deeper into the characteristics of the individual constituents.

-For the purpose of a look-through the minimum requirement is no more than an identifier.
-The recipient of a FPH file then can match the constituents’ identifier with his own instrument database.
-Although the ISIN represents the broadest acceptance amongst fund industry participants, openfunds also provides additional identifying fields as there are countries where different identifiers are the norm.
+For the purpose of a look-through, the bare minimum requirement is no more than an identifier.
+The recipients of a FPH file then can match the constituents’ identifier with their own instrument database.
+Although the ISIN represents the broadest acceptance amongst fund industry participants, openfunds also provides additional identifying fields as there are instrument types and jurisdictions where different identifiers are the norm.

 Calculation of Fund Ratios and Exposures

-The white paper “Fund Ratios and Exposures” lists the most used ratios for funds evaluation and comparisons.
-All these ratios can be found on the periodically distributed fact sheets which provide an update to the investors.
+The white paper “Fund Ratios and Exposures” outlines the most commonly used ratios for fund evaluation and comparison.
+These ratios are typically published in periodically distributed fact sheets that provide investors with regular updates.

-The calculation of these numbers is based on the fund constituents’ numbers, which usually include values, weights and additional information like currencies, number of shares etc., which can be used for checks and foreign currency translations.
+The calculation of these numbers is based on the fund constituents’ data, which usually include values, weights and additional information like currencies, number of shares etc., which can be used for checks and foreign currency conversion.

 Risk analysis

 There are a variety of different risk analysis that can be run on a fund portfolio.
 Normally the asset manager will buy some specialized software or even develop his own proprietary software to solve this task.
-Also, the size of necessary input data is closely linked to the kind of risk analysis but can be huge.
-Therefore, it seems impossible to provide a dataset that can be used for all kind of risk analysis on the recipient’s side.
+Also, the size of necessary input data is closely linked to the kind of risk analysis and can be huge.
+Therefore, it is difficult to define one fix dataset that can be used for all kind of risk analysis on the recipient’s side, as it depends on the use case.

-The suggested set of fields for risk analysis follow two rules:
+The suggested set of fields for risk analysis follows two rules:

 - The number of fields should be kept to a reasonable minimum.

 - It should use existing data fields from acknowledged data standards instead of creating new ones.
-Therefore, fields from the Tripartite Template version 6.0 that can be found on FinDatEx’s webpage (www.findatex.eu) was used whenever possible.
-For further explanation please see below in “Difference to other FPH datasets and limitations”.
+Therefore, fields from the most recent Tripartite Template version (TPT) that can be found on FinDatEx’s webpage (www.findatex.eu) was used whenever possible. were used whenever possible.
+For further explanation please see below in “Difference to the TPT and limitations”.

 Link between purpose and necessary fields